Go Ahead, Judge a Book by its Cover

 Three years ago, when I first began writing the Legacy series, I knew I needed an amazing cover to stand out from the pack.
 By a stroke of luck, I discovered the supremely talented, Italian-based designer, Giovanni Auriemma.
 Since then, he’s produced the San Francisco-themed covers for Legacy, Prophecy, Revelation, and AWOL.
 But, my favorite cover by far has got to be his newest design for my psychological thriller, Daddy Darkest.
-Dark, disturbing, and downright creepy, he made my vision come to life in the best/worst way!
+The dark, disturbing, and downright creepy art, he made my vision come to life in the best/worst way!

 The cover for Daddy Darkest was recently shortlisted for Cover of the Month on AllAuthor.com, and I wanted to take this opportunity to share my interview with Giovanni, cover artist extraordinaire.

 Tell us about your path to designing book covers.

 I’ve always loved to go around the bookstores and look at the book covers.
 As a boy I dreamed of being able to illustrate novels.
 But my study path was different.
 I studied Scenography (the design and painting of theatrical scenery) at the Academy of Fine Arts.
 Over time, I realized that the theater was not for me, and I decided to concentrate on the most intimate dimension of illustration.
 I think the study of stage design and theater have been fundamental in my approach to book cover artwork.
 I always try to understand the best atmosphere to be able to translate the themes of the book as a good set designer would do with a theatrical work.

 What do you find most rewarding about your job?
 And most